Kevin-CodeCrew/coding_concepts_sprint_1/Using_the_Terminal.md

 ## Basic Commands

 1. `cd` - change directory.
-1. `pwd` - print working directory; show where you are.
+1. `pwd` - present working directory; show where you are.
 1. `mkdir` - make directory.
 1. `ls` - list contents of a directory.
 1. `clear` - clear the view.